Global biodiversity: Estimates of total number of species

 In 1982, Terry Erwin published an estimate of global species richness of 30 million, by extrapolating from the numbers of beetles found in a species of tropical tree.
 In one species of tree, Erwin identified 1200 beetle species, of which he estimated 163 were found only in that type of tree.
 Given the 50,000 described tropical tree species, Erwin suggested that there are almost 10 million beetle species in the tropics.
 In 2011 a study published in PLoS Biology estimated there to be 8.7 million ± 1.3 million eukaryotic species on Earth.

-A 2016 study concludes that Earth is home to 1 trillion species.
+By 2017, most estimates projected there to be around 11 million species or fewer on Earth.
+A 2017 study estimated there are around at least 1 to 6 billion species, 70-90% of which are bacteria.
+A May 2016 study based on scaling laws estimated that 1 trillion species (overwhelmingly microbes) are on Earth currently with only one-thousandth of one percent described, though this has been controversial and a 2019 study of varied environmental samples of 16S ribosomal RNA estimated that there exist 0.8-1.6 million species of prokaryotes.

-Indices
+Indices to describe trends

 After the Convention on Biological Diversity was signed in 1992, biological conservation became a priority for the international community.
 There are several indicators used that describe trends in global biodiversity.
 However, there is no single indicator for all extant species as not all have been described and measured over time.
 There are different ways to measure changes in biodiversity.
 The Living Planet Index (LPI) is a population-based indicator that combines data from individual populations of many vertebrate species to create a single index.
 The Global LPI for 2012 decreased by 28%.
 There are also indices that separate temperate and tropical species for marine and terrestrial species.

 The Red List Index is based on the IUCN Red List of Threatened Species and measures changes in conservation status over time and currently includes taxa that have been completely categorized: mammals, birds, amphibians and corals.
 The Global Wild Bird Index is another indicator that shows trends in population of wild bird groups on a regional scale from data collected in formal surveys.
 Challenges to these indices due to data availability are taxonomic gaps and the length of time of each index.

 The Biodiversity Indicators Partnership was established in 2006 to assist biodiversity indicator development, advancement and to increase the availability of indicators.

-Importance of biodiversity

-Biodiversity is important for humans through ecosystem services and goods.
-Ecosystem services are broken down into: regulating services such as air and water purification, provisioning services (goods), such as fuel and food, cultural services and supporting services such as pollination and nutrient cycling.